NextGenCMB/delensalot/README.md

 You will need to install `jupyter` for the tutorials found in `first_steps/notebooks/`, and possibly an `ipykernel` to create a jupyter-kernel out of the environment in which you install `delensalot`.
 <!-- TODO: Add explicit instructions -->

+## Installation troubles

+Frequent problems are
+ * `attrs`.
+If there are errors related to the metamodel, make sure you have `attrs` (not `attr`, which is a different package) installed and updated/upgraded.
+ * ..

 # Usage